Rough volatility, path-dependent PDEs and weak rates of convergence: Abstract

 \section{Abstract}

 In the setting of stochastic Volterra equations, and in particular rough volatility models, we show that conditional expectations are the unique classical solutions to path-dependent PDEs.
 The latter arise from the functional Itô formula developed by [Viens, F., \& Zhang, J. (2019).
 A martingale approach for fractional Brownian motions and related path dependent PDEs. \emph{Ann.
 Appl.
 Probab.}].
-We then leverage these tools to study weak rates of convergence for discretised stochastic integrals of smooth functions of a Riemann-Liouville fractional Brownian motion with Hurst parameter $H \in (0,1/2)$.
+We then leverage these tools to study weak rates of convergence for discretised stochastic integrals of smooth functions of a Riemann-Liouville fractional Brownian motion with Hurst parameter $H \in (0,\half)$.
 These integrals approximate log-stock prices in rough volatility models.
-We obtain weak error rates of order~$1$ if the test function is quadratic and of order~$H+1/2$ for smooth test functions.
+We obtain the optimal weak error rates of order~$1$ if the test function is quadratic and of order~$(3H+\half)\wedge1$ if the test function is five times differentiable; in particular these conditions are independent of the value of~$H$.